On invariants of Artin-Schreier curves: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank the Banff International Research Station for Mathematical Innovation and Discovery in Banff (Canada) for sponsoring the Women in Numbers 6 workshop and for providing a productive and enjoyable environment for our initial work on this project.
-We would especially like to thank the organizers of WIN6, Shabnam Akhtari, Alina Bucur, Jennifer Park and Renate Scheidler for making the conference and this collaboration possible.
-We would also like to thank Rachel Pries for helpful conversations around this work.
+The authors thank the Banff International Research Station for Mathematical Innovation and Discovery in Banff (Canada) for sponsoring the Women in Numbers~6 (WIN6) workshop and for providing a productive and enjoyable environment for our initial work on this project.
+We would especially like to thank the organizers of WIN6, Shabnam Akhtari, Alina Bucur, Jennifer Park and Renate Scheidler, for making the conference and this collaboration possible.
+We are indebted to Rachel Pries for helpful conversations around this work.
+Last but not least, we wish to thank the anonymous referee for useful comments and suggestions.

 The research of the first author is partially supported by the Simons Foundation grant \#550023.
 The research of the second author is in part supported by National Science Foundation Grant DMS-2201085 and by the School of Natural and Behavioral Sciences at Brooklyn College, City University of New York.
 The research of the third author is partially funded by the Melodia ANR-20-CE40-0013 project and the 2023-08 Germaine de Sta\"el project.
-The research of the fourth author is supported by the National Science Foundation under Grant No. 2137661.
+The research of the fourth author is supported by the National Science Foundation under grant DMS-2137661.
 Lastly, the research of the fifth author is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding RGPIN-2019-04844).